 On the other hand, people who are aggressive approach communication with a ‘win all at any cost’ approach involving over-bearing, angry gestures and a barrage of words delivered with great force, leaving no room for others to comment.
 Passive people usually reward them by stepping back from their line of fire and retreating into the shadows.
 To maintain good relationships, it is just as important for aggressive people to learn how to communicate assertively – but frankly, it is often difficult for them to pull back, listen and consider other people because their aggressive nature usually produces the desired results.

-If you are passive or aggressive (or passive/aggressive) and would like to learn how assertive techniques can give you the power to convey your thoughts without alienating others, and improve morale, productivity and teamwork, please join me on March 18th for my Assertive Communication workshop.
+If you are passive or aggressive (or passive/aggressive) and would like to learn how assertive techniques can give you the power to convey your thoughts without alienating others, and improve morale, productivity and teamwork, please join me at one of my future Assertive Communication workshops.
 Click here for workshop information.